YixuanRuan/uxn_bot/README.md

 Or you can scan QRCode to try it on mobile phones.

+Just Type "Can I Try UXN?" to start with.

 ![QRCode](./images/qrcode.png)
 # Install Yourself
 This project is developed using IntelliJ WebStorm.